 • Important: If Arc SQL Servers exist in multiple subscriptions, you’ll need to manually grant Reader access after deployment (see Cross-Subscription Monitoring Setup section)

-Deep Dive: The Monitoring Query
+Deep Dive: The Monitoring Queries

 arg("").resources